qhuyduong/RedmiBook-Pro-15S-hackintosh/README.md

 - [Apple](https://www.apple.com) for macOS.
 - [Acidanthera](https://github.com/acidanthera) for OpenCore and most Kexts.
 - [**NootInc**](https://github.com/NootInc) for all the hard work to support AMD iGPU and trackpad.
-- [ExtremeXT](https://github.com/ExtremeXT) for the instruction to disable XHC1
 - And anyone else that helped to develop and improve hackintoshing.